 Guidance and support with keeping children safe online.

 Emotional support and guidance for families

 Guidance for parents and carers on supporting children and young people’s mental health and well being during the Coronavirus (COVID19) pandemic.

 Please visit this page for links to more mental health support.
 The page also explains how to access a 24 hour a day mental health telephone helpline or texting service available to anyone who needs support.

 Useful support resources and links for parents

-Through the National Careers Service Inspira are now providing FREE careers advice and guidance to furloughed workers, those facing redundancy as well as their usual free careers guidance service for adults.
+Through the National Careers Service Inspira are now providing FREE careers advice and guidance to the unemployed and those facing redundancy.

 Info can be found on their website about support for adults.